 The certification exam is taken at a PSI/LaserGrade testing center.
 To take this certification exam, the testing center has a $60 testing fee.
 So, at the very least, this free certification will still cost people at least $60.

 While ACTION says that both certifications are the same, they also say:

 “Many people will elect to use the online exam as a warm up for the full certification exam.”

 Notice that they used different words (“online exam” and “full certification exam”) to describe both programs.
 That makes me wonder if the online test might not be a certification test (Hey ACTION, please correct me if I am wrong about this).

-Based on what I see on the ACTION website, it appears to me that the online version of the ACTION trainer test is a certificate (not a certification).
-As such, those who want a certification in personal training though ACTION would still have to take a certification test at a PSI/LaserGrade testing center (which has a $60 testing fee).
+Based on what I see on the ACTION website, it appears to be the online version of the ACTION trainer test is a certificate (not a certification).
+As such, those who want a certification in personal training through ACTION would still have to take a certification test at a PSI/LaserGrade testing center (which has a $60 testing fee).

 One thing I wondered about with ACTION is where are they located?
 Is there a physical building?
 If there was, I couldn't find it on their website.
 I couldn't even find a phone number for ACTION.
-It appears the only way to communicate with them is via email.
+They appear to prefer email for communication.

-Expert Rating offers a completely online personal trainer certification for $69.95.
+Expert Rating fitness certification is completely online personal trainer certification for $69.95.
 While some might think of Expert Rating as only a personal trainer certification organization, the company actually offers a BUNCH of other fitness-related certification programs including but not limited to: